"Let's be honest, everyone is happy to talk about mental health until someone actually has a mental health problem"

 - We had 7 student stories of struggles, successes and advice submitted

-- We have organised a De-Stress Fest (8th - 12th May 2017) to ensure students have the opportunity to take a break and look after themselves and their peers
+- We are organising monthly De-stress events to ensure students have the opportunity to take a break and look after themselves and their peers

 - We have put together a personal-tutor toolkit which will be circulated